NHSDigital/booking-and-referral-media/src/ValidationReferralPages/App3Payloads.md

 * they **should** populate a flag in their system, if their solution supports that flag
 * they **must** display the information in the Flag resource in a way that supports the associated workflow (i.e. the relevant end users can see it and act upon it)
-* rendering of Flag information must be in line with the {{pagelink:Home/About-BaRS/BaRS-Principles-and-Prerequisites/Principles-for-rendering-BaRS-payloads.page.md, text:Principles for rendering BaRS Payload }}.
+* rendering of Flag information must be in line with the {{pagelink:principles_prerequesites, text:Principles for rendering BaRS Payload }}.

 ### Observation
 The Observation resource is used to carry assertions supporting the assessment performed by the Sender.
 Senders **should** add clinical notes to the Careplan resource rather than Observation, especially where they expect a Receiver to act upon the information.